HCL-TECH-SOFTWARE/Sametime-Automation/docs/QUICKSTART.md

           node4:
             ansible_host: node3.example.com
   ```
   - Congratulation!
 You just set up your first ansible environment!
 Let's try some first commands.
-You have to be in your Ansible directory (`~/sametime`); otherwise, Ansible will not find your config and inventory file.
+First, you have to be in your Ansible directory (`~/sametime`); otherwise, Ansible will not find your config and inventory file.

+(Optional) If you want, you can now try Ansible now:

+  - First, you have to accept remote server fingerprint:

+    `ssh root@master.example.com`
-  - Try your first Ansible command:
+  - Now, try your first Ansible command:

-    `ansible all -m ping -u root --ask-pass`
+    `ansible masters -m ping -u root --ask-pass`

-    This will test if you can access (via SSH) all servers in your inventory.
-You will see errors now because we did not configure SSH between the Admin Workstation and the remaining Linux servers yet.\
+    This will test if you can access (via SSH) the master node.
 You should see something like this:
   ```YAML
   master | SUCCESS => {
       "ansible_facts": {